YosysHQ/nextpnr/README.md

   - Do not forget to add qt5 in path as well `echo 'export PATH="/usr/local/opt/qt/bin:$PATH"' >> ~/.bash_profile`

     NOTE: this change is effective in next terminal session, so please re-open terminal window before next step

+    In addition, for MacOS, the CMake file needs slight modification, see this [issue](https://github.com/YosysHQ/nextpnr/issues/395).

 Getting started
 ---------------